-For the Data Science and Financial Technology programme, you should note the following terminology:
+For the Data Science programmes, you should note the following terminology:

-Preparatory course: a non-credit baring, non-assessed optional short course available to students to ensure readiness to start core and compulsory modules.
+Preparatory course: a non-credit bearing, non-assessed optional short course available to students to ensure readiness to start core and compulsory modules.

 Module: Individual units of a programme are called modules.
 Each unit is a self-contained, formally structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.